enkidevs/curriculum/react/introduction/basics-i/forms-in-react.md

 }
 ```

+Note: we use `e.target.value` as our state because `e` represents the argument to our event handler.
+An event is nothing more than an object that has properties, so in this case we select the `target.value` property of our *event*.

 With consistency in mind, *form elements* in **React** work a little differently:

 - for `<textarea />` the text is specified with `value` attribute instead of having it as a child: